All Episodes

 I saw a post by Rowan Paul about that.

-You know, why is it that there's for some reason something in Taiwan that we can't do?
+Why is it that there's, for some reason, something in Taiwan that we can't do?

-Is it is that we don't have the know-how, or is it that we uh maybe there's some kind of patents involved Where somebody owns a patent and there's just no way you can make a chip the way they do it legally.
+Or is it that we maybe there's some kind of patents involved where somebody owns a patent and there's just no way you could make a chip the way they do it legally?

-I don't really understand why the United States, you know, even if you make an argument about the US being in decline, which I don't think it is, um, why can't we make chips as easily as some other countries, or to you know, Taiwan in particular?
+I don't really understand why the United States, you know, even if you make an argument about the U.S. being in decline, which I don't think it is, why can't we make chips as easily as some other countries, or Taiwan in particular?

 I don't know.

-So it feels like maybe there would be something like uh, this is my guess, that it will seem like the U.S. is behind in shipmaking until very suddenly it isn't.
+So it feels like maybe there would be something like, this is my guess, that it will seem like the U.S. is behind in chip making until very suddenly it isn't.

-I feel like the US is just gonna snatch that you know, dominance back.
+I feel like the U.S. is just going to snatch that dominance back.

-So, one of my many public services is I try to help you recognize when uh the news doesn't look like it could be possibly true.
+So one of my many public services is I try to help you recognize when the news doesn't look like it could be possibly true.

 This is one of those stories.

-So, according to multiple sources, uh Speaker Mike Johnson says that uh Trump was an FBI informant in the Epstein case.
+So according to multiple sources, Speaker Mike Johnson says that Trump was an FBI informant in the Epstein case.

-Quote, he was an FBI informant to try to take the take this stuff down.
+Quote, he was an FBI informant to try to take this stuff down.

 And apparently, House Speaker Mike Johnson said that on Friday, so yesterday.

-So he wasn't it wasn't like he was overheard or he said something accidentally.
+So it wasn't like he was overheard or he said something accidentally.

 He said it very intentionally.